 August 9th, 2016 News

-That’s according to research experts Gartner who, in surveying IT professionals from many job categories and technology disciplines worldwide, identified that Cloud, data and analytics lead the list.
+That’s according to research experts Gartner who surveyed IT professionals from many job categories and technology disciplines worldwide.
+The survey identified that Cloud, data and analytics lead the list.

 Indeed, according to market intelligence firm IDC, digital transformation will drive “everything that matters in IT” over the next several years.

 It added that the “disruptive impact of digital transformation is about to be felt in every industry.”

 So why are Cloud, Data and Analytics forecast to have the biggest impact?

 There are many reasons why more and more organisations are choosing to move their storage to the Cloud.
 But, we like to think of the three main reasons as the 3 Cs- capacity, cost and collaboration.